ciaua/unagan/README.md

 One may use the following steps to train their own models.

-0. (Singing only) Separate singing voices from the audios you collect We use a separation model we developed.
+0. (Singing only) Separate singing voices from the audios you collect.
+We use a separation model we developed.
 You can use open-sourced ones such as [Open-Unmix](https://github.com/sigsep/open-unmix-pytorch) or [Spleeter](https://github.com/deezer/spleeter).

 1. `scripts/collect_audio_clips.py`